greengypsy/my-eight-week-challenge/content/posts/week-1/thursday.md

 - Breakfast: One scrambled egg mixed with ricotta yet again.
 - Lunch: The lean mince, cabbage, capsicum and mushroom dish repeated with some cauliflower from last nigh and a side of salmon sashimi.
-- Dinner: Cajun spiced chicken breast
+- Dinner: Cajun spiced chicken breast with asparagus.
 - Snacks:
     - Half a banana sliced up with peanut butter on each slice.
     - An oat milk mocha.
 Pretty sure that wasn't in the meal plan but oh well...